aaronang/medium-automatic-sign-in/README.md

-# medium-automatic-sign-in
+# Medium Automatic Sign-In

-Automatic sign-in for Medium-based publications 📘
+Automatic sign-in for Medium-based publications as a Chrome extension 📘